| Crates.io | enc_file |

 | id | 195079 |

 Password-based, authenticated file encryption with a small versioned header and Argon2id KDF.
-Ships as both a library and a CLI.
+Ships as a library, CLI, and GUI application.

 [!CAUTION] Security note: This project is neither audited nor reviewed.
-It protects data at rest but cannot defend a compromised host or advanced side channels.
+It protects data at rest but cannot defend against a compromised host or advanced side channels.
 Use at your own risk.
-For important or sensitive information, use Veracrypt (or similar) instead.
+For highly sensitive information, use audited tools like VeraCrypt or age.

 [dependencies]